rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 ''''''''''''''

 .. index:: QSA flag
-.. index:: Rewrite flag!QSA
+.. index:: Rewrite flags!QSA
-.. index:: Flag!QSA
+.. index:: Flags!QSA

 When the replacement URI contains a query string, the default behavior of RewriteRule is to discard the existing query string, and replace it with the newly generated one.
 Using the ``[QSA]`` flag causes the query strings to be combined.